ripankumardhar/Error-Log-Extraction/README.md

 * 2019-4-1 13:34:03 [447] User5 clicks submit
 * 2019-4-1 13:34:05 [447] ERROR: Page not available

+## Functionality Covered :
-When errors occur, the log message will start with "ERROR:".
+- When errors occur, the log message will start with "ERROR:".
-The program scans the log file and generates a report in console with all errors.
+- The program scans the log file and generates a report in console with all errors.
-The order of the errors should follow the same order as the log file.
+- The order of the errors should follow the same order as the log file.
-Different sessions are seperated using "-----" as the separator between.
+- Different sessions are seperated using "-----" as the separator between.

 ## Tests Covered :